aws-samples/aws-hpc-recipes/recipes/db/slurm_accounting_db/README.md

-# Slurm Accounting Database using Amazon RDS
+# Slurm Accounting Database using Amazon Aurora Serverless

 ## Info

-This recipe sets up an Amazon RDS database that can support AWS ParallelCluster Slurm Accounting.
+This recipe sets up an Amazon Aurora Serverless database that can support AWS ParallelCluster Slurm Accounting.

 ## Usage